Agriculture, Trade, Migration, and Climate Change *

 Abstract

 Climate change affects agricultural production through land productivity and multicropping capacities.
-Given agriculture's substantial contribution to both income and employment in developing economies, evolving agro-climatic conditions can reshape labor reallocation and agricultural production.
-I develop a dynamic spatial general equilibrium model incorporating farmers' optimal crop choices, international trade, and forward-looking migration.
+Given agriculture’s substantial contribution to both income and employment in developing economies, evolving agro-climatic conditions can reshape labor reallocation and agricultural production.
+I develop a dynamic spatial general equilibrium model incorporating farmers’ optimal crop choices, international trade, and forward-looking migration.
 Under RCP 8.5, global welfare effects on agricultural workers are modest but vary significantly across countries.
-Results highlight that general equilibrium effects of labor mobility are nontrivial, and domestic structural transformation can play a crucial role in mitigating adverse impacts of climate change.
+Results highlight that the general equilibrium effects of labor mobility are nontrivial, and domestic structural transformation can play a crucial role in mitigating the adverse impacts of climate change.

 Keywords: agricultural production, climate change, migration, structural transformation JEL-Codes: F16, Q17, Q54, F16